timescale/docs/timescaledb/how-to-guides/continuous-aggregates/hierarchical-continuous-aggregates.md

 top of the original hypertable, because you can reuse the calculations from the hourly aggregate.

-This feature is available in version 2.9 and above of TimescaleDB.
+This feature is available in TimescaleDB 2.9 and above.

 ## Create a continuous aggregate on top of another continuous aggregate